-The average length of tope and spurdog slightly decreased in 2023, whereas bull huss saw an increase in their average length.
+The average length of tope and spurdog increased from the year prior.
 Average size of small sharks tagged remains variable over the years across both species.
 Tagging a wider range of shark sizes may provide the programme with more insight into whether Manx waters are important for part of their reproductive cycles, such as for breeding or as a nursery for young.

-The south of the island remains a key hotspot for small shark species.
-Small sharks have also consistently been tagged near Douglas and off Niarbyl, which may highlight these are other key areas important for these species.
-Effort was made in the 2022 survey season to tag small sharks towards the more northly parts of the Island, to gain an understanding of the gender and size ratios of species in this area.
-These efforts to maintain a better coverage of the island is important as it helps to remove the bias of fishing only in certain areas.
+Figure 9 illustrates shark tagging hotspots across the course of the programme.
+The south of the island remains a key area for small shark species and may reflect anglers preferences for certain areas.
+Small sharks have consistently been tagged south of the Calf of Man, north of Peel, south of Douglas and off Niarbyl.
+Effort was made in the 2022 survey season to tag small sharks towards the more northly parts of the Island, to gain an understanding of the sex and size ratios of species in this area.
+Efforts to maintain a better coverage of the island is important as it helps to remove the bias of fishing.
+Appendix 4 contains maps containing all tagging locations between 2013 - 2024.